Model-Free Nonlinear Feedback Optimization: Performance Analysis

-From \eqref{eq:VdecreasePerStepExpect} and \eqref{eq:secondMomentDecay}, we observe that the decay of the sequences $\{\E_{v_{[k]}}[V(x_k,u_k,d)]\}$ and $\{\E_{v_{[k]}}[\|\tilde{\phi}_k\|^2]\}$ are coupled with each other.
-Based on the above lemmas, we can obtain the upper bounds on the partial sums of these two sequences and then use these bounds to quantify the optimality in the following performance analysis.
+and more details on $t,\hat{\tau}$ are provided in \eqref{eq:parametersDecay} and \eqref{eq:parametersDecayTransformed} in Appendix~\ref{subsec:optimality}.
+Based on the above lemmas, we can bound the partial sums of these coupled sequences and then quantify the optimality of the closed-loop behavior.